kiadimalala/rapp_fed_test/README.md

-## RAPP interview test
+## RAPP IO - Front End Test

+### Objective :
-A responsive website based on a Figma Design provided in the link below.
+Create responsive website based on a Figma Design provided in the link below.

 ### Table of content
 - [Technologies](#technologies)